-Johnson said this success in donations last year was due to the many number of people, "newly incredibly wealthy through Bitcoin" and who were looking to become philanthropists, adding that the company made it easy for them to do so.
+Johnson said this success in donations last year was due to the number of people who became, ”newly incredibly wealthy through Bitcoin" and who were looking to become philanthropists, adding that the company made it easy for them to do so.

 The company also started a mining operation for Bitcoin and cryptocurrencies, which was reportedly profitable although Johnson said it was never the intention to make money from the operation when they were starting it.
 Having started it when the price of Bitcoin was around $160 to $180, he said it was not profitable to run the operation at that time but the intention is they wanted to "get in at the ground level" and learn something.

 Again, some of the firm's cryptocurrency team left the company earlier this year to launch Castle Island Ventures and went ahead to raise $30 million for its debut venture capital fund.
 The intention is to invest in startups in cryptocurrencies and blockchain.

 The CEO revealed in May last year that customers of the company would be able to see Bitcoin balances on the website accounts if they have accounts with Coinbase.
 The feature was expected to launch to the public during the second or third quarter of this year although it was accessible by Fidelity employees currently.